The culinary specialities of Anjou will bring a gourmet side to your visit.

 Quernons d’Ardoise are an utterly irresistible treat.
-These tiny rectangles of caramelised almond and hazelnut nougatine dipped in blue coloured chocolate are frighteningly good.
+These tiny squares of caramelised almond and hazelnut nougatine dipped in blue coloured chocolate are frighteningly good.
 The local people of Angers enjoy their sweet treats as the reputation of the city’s chocolate makers would only confirm.

 In the same vein, you also have the Caramande, a crunchy triangle of slivered almonds in salted butter caramel, covered in dark chocolate.
 Need we say, it is impossible to resist?
-Then there is the Tuffline, a raspberry fruit paste on a layer of marshmallow and entirely covered in white chocolate – a true delight no matter your age.

 By the water